USDA-SCINet/scinet-site/sn_collections/_guides/mfa.md

 Follow the instructions below to set up multifactor authentication on either your mobile [Android device](#google-authenticator-ga-on-android) (recommended), [Apple device](#google-authenticator-ga-on-apple-ios-iphones-and-ipads) (recommended), or [on your computer](#authentication-on-your-computer-using-authy).

+### Authentication With LincPass

+Phishing-resistant MFA is more secure than traditional MFA because it reduces the ability of attackers to trick users into providing all authentication factors.
+Phishing-resistant MFA requires a user to possess and present a specific physical device or token when logging into a system.
+Without the token, the login cannot occur.

+Most USDA staff are already familiar with using a form of phishing-resistant MFA; their USDA LincPass credential.
+The LincPass will be adopted by SCINet for phishing-resistant MFA login.
+All USDA SCINet users will soon use their LincPass card in combination with their SCINet password when logging into SCINet resources.
+The Google Auth code will no longer be acceptable and will be eliminated.

+### Authentication With YubiKey

+#### What Is YubiKey?

+The YubiKey is a hardware authentication device which looks like a USB thumb drive.
+This physical security key will function similarly to the LincPass card.

 ### Google Authenticator (GA) on Android